gruvw/portfolio/_posts/2020-04-10-creating-a-python-package.md

 ## Publishing

 Even thought I read all the explanations in the article (see [PyPi](#pypi) paragraph) about publishing my package to PyPi I ran into multiple difficulties durning this process.

+I needed to create many different files in order to publish my packages:

+* LICENCE.txt
+* MANIFEST
+* description.rst
+* setup.cfg
+* setup.py

+I was a bit confused when I wrote each of this files.
+The _LICENCE.txt_ was the easiest file because I just choose one of the basic license for my package and everything just ran smoothly with it.
+The _MANIFEST_ was automatically generated so it was not an issue either.
+The _description.rst_ file was slightly more difficult but nothing crazy.
+It is the file used by PyPi to display a small description of the project on their website.
+It used the [reStructuredText](https://fr.wikipedia.org/wiki/ReStructuredText) file formatting which is a bit like Markdown but using a different syntax.
+The _setup.cfg_ was a very small file so it was not hard to setup.

+The only file which gave me lots of issues was the _setup.py_ file.
+I needed to modify it many times and my package became a mess because every time that I made a change to this file I needed to release my package and then upload it to PyPi in order to see if my changes worked.
+This is why there was six [releases](https://github.com/gruvw/printbetter/releases) of my package till it was finally fully published like I wanted.

 ## Conclusion